brct-james/guild-golems/README.md

 **[v0.4]** Load resources and other static data to memory rather than the db

+- Resources, Routes, World, Regions
+- Leaving ResourceNodes and Locales for now (locales will contain market data, resnodes may eventually have global components)

 ### Planned: v0.5 MVP

 **[v0.5]** Merchants v0